Services

 All Skill Levels

-In just 10 weeks, you’ll create 3–5 standout illustrations with direct, personalized feedback from top-tier pros—artists whose work has appeared in Time, NASA, Rolling Stone, New Yorker, HBO, and more.
+In just 10 weeks, you will create 3–5 standout illustrations with direct, personalized feedback from top-tier pros.
+Their work has appeared in Time, NASA, Rolling Stone, New Yorker, HBO, and more.
 This course is all about leveling up your craft and your career.

-You’ll get one-on-one mentorship focused on both your work and your path into the industry—with insights on freelancing, art direction, and treating your career like a business.
+Artists get one-on-one mentorship focused on both work and industry, with insights on freelancing, art direction, and treating your career like a business.

 Topics covered: